nstanford5/ERC20/ERC20.md

 };
 ```

-Next is a function to verify equality
+Next is a function to verify equality.

 ###### index.mjs
 ```js
 const assertEq = (a, b, context = "assertEq") => {